Yaty/yamldb/documentation/sql.md

 ## Conditions

-TODO
+`SELECT * FROM customers WHERE city = Memphis`

+`SELECT * FROM customers WHERE city = Memphis AND country = USA`

+`SELECT * FROM customers WHERE city = Memphis OR country = USA`

+`SELECT * FROM customers WHERE city = Memphis NOT country = USA`

+`SELECT * FROM customers JOIN orders ON customers.customerId = orders.customerId JOIN orderDetails ON orders.orderId = orderDetails.orderId JOIN products ON orderDetails.productId = products.productId WHERE productId = 1`

+TODO : Other operators (LIKE, ...)

 ## Known limitations

 We can't use different join type in a query.
-It won't crash but the result will not be correct.
+It won't crash but the result will be incorrect.